-- (8) As of December 31, 2011, Dr. George S. Morris was a former Director of Belgian Volition and a former Director of Singapore Volition.
-On June 6, 2011, he resigned from his position as a Director of Belgian Volition and on October 7, 2011, he resigned from his position as a Director of Singapore Volition.
-Dr. George S. Morris received no compensation in exchange for his services as a Director of Belgian Volition or Singapore Volition.
-There are no employment agreements by and between Dr. George S. Morris and Belgian Volition or Singapore Volition for his position as a Director. - (9) As of December 31, 2011, Dr. Satu Vainikka was and currently is a Director of the Company.
-As of December 31, 2011, she was a former Director of Belgian Volition and Singapore Volition.
+(4) Dr. Satu Vainikka is currently a Director of the Company.
+She was also a former Director of Belgian Volition and Singapore Volition.
 On April 1, 2011, she resigned from all positions with Belgian Volition and on October 7, 2011, she resigned from all positions with Singapore Volition.
 Dr. Satu Vainikka received no compensation in exchange for her services as a Director of the Company or Belgian Volition.
 There are no employment agreements by and between Dr. Satu Vainikka and the Company or Belgian Volition.